acbilson/chaos-content/notes/top-of-mind.md

 - Write a note from one of the pages on formilab [Formilab](https://fourmilab.ch)

 - Learn more about _ikigai_, or "a reason for being" [Polymath Playbook](https://salman.io/blog/polymath-playbook/)

+- add 🌱 🌿 🪴  (seedling, sprout, potted plant) before notes to indicate their publication maturity.
+There's both epistemic (i.e. how confident I am) and complete, but I think one symbol is sufficient to represent both for now.